elmeunick9/UPBGE-CommunityAddon/documentation/source/ui/game_project.rst

 To export manually you need to copy a compatible version of UPBGE's BlenderPlayer in your output ``engine/`` folder and create a luncher for it that does the same than this one for your platform.

 .. note::
 	If you've cloned this addon, you can create the "CommunityAddon.zip" and the "data.zip" file by executing ``make.py``.
-The same will be automatically done before when committing, which will also call ``git add -A``.
+The same will be automatically done when committing, which will also call ``git add -A``.
 You can disable this behavior on the ``.git/hooks/pre-commit`` file of your repository.